 Remember, veganism is about compassion and it must start within.
 To make a change as significant as veganism, you must have compassion for yourself and the people around you.
 The transition might be bumpy, not always easy, and come with unexpected challenges.
 While you're transitioning, don't think about it as all or nothing but a chance to learn new ways to do good with the foods you choose to eat.
 Like I said in the beginning, any step forward is a step worth celebrating.
 Celebrate your small victories.
 Let go of your mistakes.
 And always move forward with compassion and gratitude for the food that grows from this earth.

 There you have it.
 How to go vegan in 8 easy steps.

-I hope this gives you a fews new ideas of how to easily introduce more plant-based foods into your life.
-The transition to veganism can be scary but it doesn't have to be.
+I hope this gives you a few new ideas on how to easily introduce more plant-based foods into your life.
+The transition to veganism can feel scary but it doesn't have to be.
 Get informed.
 Make it fun.
 Make it familiar.
 Find support.
 And don't forget, I'm always here for you!